Kangaroo emblems and popular culture: Decorative arts and design

 An early depiction of a kangaroo on an item of decorative art is the Macintosh & Degraves Token Shilling 1823.
 Another early example is the Garret salver.
 This item of Tasmanian colonial silver incorporates a kangaroo, an emu and wattle branches in its design.

 The kangaroo has continued to be incorporated into decorative designs by craftspeople and designers in Australia and elsewhere in the world.
 The Terence Lane kangaroo collection at the National Museum of Australia consists of more than 150 objects and ephemera in a wide range of styles produced over a period of 150 years.
 The collection ranges from a one-metre-high Doulton ceramic kangaroo umbrella stand to small items of jewellery.

 Cultural references

-Kangaroos are extremely well represented in films, television, songs, toys and souvenirs around the world.
+Kangaroos are frequently depicted in films, television, songs, toys and souvenirs around the world.

 Television and films

 Skippy the Bush Kangaroo, star of the 1960s Australian children's television series.

 Wake in Fright is a 1971 movie which includes a controversial kangaroo hunting scene containing graphic footage of kangaroos actually being shot.
 In a more comical vein, the 1986 film Crocodile Dundee features a scene in which the title character frightens away kangaroo hunters by making them think that a kangaroo is shooting back at them.

 Matilda is a 1978 movie starring Elliott Gould about a promoter working with a kangaroo.

 Kangaroo Jack is the title character of an American film of the same name.

 A giant kangaroo is featured in the movie Welcome to Woop Woop.

 The Hallmark Properties television series Zoobilee Zoo has a character named Whazzat Kangaroo (the Canadian actress and singer Stephanie Louise "Stevie" Vallance plays this role).